The Power of Shared Experience

 Founding Members Kate Bryne (Chicago) and Ginny Fedrich (Orange County) are busy professionals.
 When they signed up for a Women on Course golf escape, little did they know they would find lasting friendship.
-We caught up with them at a recent travel event in Jekyll Island, GA to learn why Women on Course is their style.
+We caught up with them at a recent travel event in Jekyll Island, GA to learn how golf is a powerful experience on which to base a lasting friendship.
+Read their story.

 Ginny: Kate and I first met in Florida at The Reunion Resort in 2013.
 I had just arrived from the airport and was checking in at the same time as Kate.
 We connected immediately, like old friends that hadn’t seen each other in a while.